 With my firstborn, I also used Olive oil and Coconut oil and they both worked fine.

-What were your favorite baby items for your baby’s first week?
+What were your favorite newborn baby items for your baby’s first week?